1973 Atlantic hurricane season: Hurricane Fran (Bravo)

 Hurricane Fran originated from a tropical wave associated with an area of convection north of Hispaniola on October 1.
 By October 4, the system interacted with a mid-tropospheric trough near the southeast United States, resulting in the formation of a surface low.
 Tracking eastward, showers and thunderstorms began to develop around the circulation; however, the structure of the system was not fully tropical.
 On October 7, ships in the vicinity of the low reported decreasing barometric pressures, indicating a strengthening system.
 Satellites monitoring the system depicted a disorganized storm with mainly subtropical characteristics, affected by cooler air from a cold front.
 Late on October 8, the cyclone had become sufficiently organized to be classified a subtropical depression, and a day later the system was upgraded to Subtropical Storm Bravo.
 By October 10, Bravo had intensified substantially, as hurricane hunters recorded hurricane-force winds roughly 15 mi from the center of the storm.
 Following this finding, the National Hurricane Center reclassified the system as Hurricane Fran, dropping its previous designation of Bravo.
 Upon becoming tropical, Fran developed a strong outflow and several convective feeder bands.
 Additionally, the storm had developed a 35 mi wide eye.
 Steered quickly eastward by a deep surface low in the westerlies, Fran accelerated towards the Azores Islands.
-By October 11, the hurricane began to undergo an extratropical transition, and around that time, Fran attained its peak winds of 80 mph.
+By October 11, the hurricane began to undergo an extratropical transition, and around that time, Fran attained its peak winds of 85 mph.
 Shortly after bypassing the Azores islands on October 12, the system moved over an area with sea surface temperatures around 60 F, well below what is required for tropical cyclone development.
 Later that day, the central pressure of Fran decreased to 978 mbar (hPa; 978 mbar), the lowest recorded in relation to the hurricane.
-Shortly after reaching this intensity, the hurricane transitioned into an extratropical cyclone and quickly merged with a cold front off the coast of France.
+Around the time of reaching this intensity, the hurricane transitioned into an extratropical cyclone and quickly merged with a cold front off the coast of France.

 Although Fran passed near the Azores as a hurricane, winds on the islands only reached 45 mph.
 On October 12, a French ship encountered the storm, recording sustained winds of 40 mph and an air pressure of 981 mbar (hPa; 981 mbar).
 Ships near the English and French coastlines recorded winds up to 60 mph as the extratropical remnants of Fran passed through the region.